3 anecdotes from my 25 years of teaching

 Can considering all the above mean more effort?
 Yes.
 It often takes two hours of prep for every one hour of standing in front of students (at least the first time you present a particular class).
 But if you think back to why you started teaching in the first place, you'll remember that you wanted to "do it right."
 Keep that sentiment with you.
 And have a good class!

 Want more tips for improving your shooting classes?
-Visit the ShootingClasses.com blog.
-While you’re there, find out how you can streamline administrative management for your firearms training business.
+Stay tuned to the ShootingClasses.com blog.
+While you’re here, find out how you can streamline administrative management for your firearms training business.